gobysec/GobyExtension/README.md

 # Extension example
 ## Overview
-In the extension function section, document introduced what extension can do.
+In the extension function section introduced what extensions can do.
 This section details each function and provides detailed code examples.

 In this section you will learn:
  - List of goby APIs used